discordextremelist/website/docs/AUDIT_TYPES.md

 SUBMIT_BOT: When a user submits a bot.
 UPVOTE_BOT: When a user upvotes a bot.
 DOWNVOTE_BOT: When a user downvotes a bot.
+DELETE_BOT: When a user deletes a bot.
+REMOVE_BOT: When a staff member removes a bot.
 SUBMIT_SERVER: When a user submits a server.
 EDIT_SERVER: When a user edits a server.
 DELETE_SERVER: When a user deletes a server.